-Third, Rule 507(b) currently states that, when making a decision concerning an application for assignment in an option, the Exchange shall consider the applicant's prior performance as a specialist, SQT, or RSQT based on evaluations conducted pursuant to Exchange Rule 510.15 The Exchange is, as discussed below, proposing to update Rule 510 so that in lieu of the current formulaic language in the rule, there is new language that accentuates the good standing of members.
+Third, Rule 507(b) currently states that when making a decision concerning an application for assignment in an option the Exchange shall consider the applicant's prior performance as a specialist, SQT or RSQT based on evaluations conducted pursuant to Exchange Rule 510.16 The Exchange is, as discussed below, proposing to update Rule 510 so that in lieu of the current formulaic language in the rule, there is new language that accentuates the good standing of members.
 In light of this, the Exchange proposes to update the 507(b) reference to state that the Exchange can consider the applicant's prior performance as a specialist, SQT or RSQT based on "good standing pursuant to Rule 510."
 The Exchange is not proposing any other change to Rule 507.
-The Exchange notes that the other aspects of Rule 507, such as, for example, RSQTO eligibility criteria, 16 of Directors who has no material business relationship with a broker or dealer, the Exchange, or its affiliates."
+The Exchange notes that the other aspects of Rule 507, such as, for example, RSOTO eligibility criteria.17